Trump will host Kennedy Center Honors in presidential first. Here’s this year’s list

 Michael Crawford

-The second member of this year’s honoree class will be British-born actor and singer Michael Crawford, who originated the title role in one of Trump’s favorite musicals, The Phantom of the Opera.
+The second member of this year’s honoree class named by Trump is British-born actor and singer Michael Crawford, who originated the title role in one of Trump’s favorite musicals, The Phantom of the Opera.

 Trump, whose obsession with Sir Andrew Lloyd Webber’s hit show dates back to his heyday as a New York cultural figure in the 1980s, said of Crawford: “I think he's one of the greatest talents I've ever actually seen.”